lrq3000/pyFileFixity/README.rst

 - DEPRECATED (because Gooey is not maintained anymore it seems): To use the GUI with any tool, use ``--gui`` and do not supply any other argument, eg: ``python rfigc.py --gui``.

-- You can also use `PyPy <http://pypy.org/>`_ to hugely speedup the processing time of any tool here.
+- You can also use `PyPy <http://pypy.org/>`_ or Cython to hugely speedup the processing time of any tool here.

 The problem of long term storage
 --------------------------------

 Why are data corrupted with time?
-Entropy, my friend, entropy.
+One sole reason: entropy.
 Entropy refers to the universal tendency for systems to become less ordered over time.
-Corruption is exactly that: a disorder in bits order.
+Data corruption is exactly that: a disorder in bits order.
 In other words: *the Universe hates your data*.

 Long term storage is thus a very difficult topic: it's like fighting with death (in this case, the death of data).
-Indeed, because of entropy, data will eventually fade away because of various silent errors such as bit rot. pyFileFixity aims to provide tools to detect any data corruption, but also fight data corruption by providing repairing tools.
+Indeed, because of entropy, data will eventually fade away because of various silent errors such as bit rot or cosmic rays. pyFileFixity aims to provide tools to detect any data corruption, but also fight data corruption by providing repairing tools.

 The only solution is to use a principle of engineering that is long